Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Comparing our new obstruction with descent obstructions

 \begin{proof}[Proof of Theorem \ref{thm tor vs qtBr}] Consider an adelic point $(P_v)\in Z(\bb A_K)^\tor$.
 We must prove that, for every quasi-trivial torus $T$, for every $T$-torsor $W\to Z$ and every class $\alpha\in\brun(W)$, we can find a lift of $(P_v)$ to $W(\bb A_K)$ that is orthogonal to $\alpha$.
 Since the Brauer group coincides with the Azumaya Brauer group, we may follow the proof of \cite[Prop.~5.3.4]{Skor}, adapting it to our context.
 Note that this proof uses the bijectivity of the map

 for all the involved local and global fields, and this holds for a given field $L$ if and only if it has the ``period = index'' property.
-Since this is well-known for the fields $L$ considered here (cf.~\cite[Thm.~1.4 \& 1.5]{ColliotGilleParimala} and \cite[Thm.~5.5]{HHK}) we conclude that, for $\alpha\in\brun(W)$, we have $W(\bb A_K)^\alpha=W(\bb A_K)^f$ for $f:V\to W$ a $\pgln$-torsor representing $\alpha$.
+Since this is well-known for the fields $L$ considered here (cf.~Proposition \ref{prop coh dim 2 and period-index}) we conclude that, whenever we are given a class $\alpha\in\brun(W)$ and a $\pgln$-torsor $f:V\to W$ representing $\alpha$, we have $W(\bb A_K)^\alpha=W(\bb A_K)^f$.
 Note that the torsor is trivialized over $\bar K$ since $\alpha\in\brun(W)$.